 Looking for another way to make more money?
 Why not look at other side hustles you can develop into a busines.

 There will be no shortage of staff available to hire for cleaning work, but you need to take the time to make sure you hire the right people for your business.
 Ask for references, so you know that they’re trustworthy and reliable.

-Most cleaning staff will start on the UK minimum wage, which is £9.50 per hour for someone over the age of 23, meaning staffing your business shouldn’t be too costly.
+Most cleaning staff will start on the UK minimum wage, which is £10.42 per hour (from April 2023) for someone over the age of 23, meaning staffing your business shouldn’t be too costly.
 But, as an employer, it’s vital that you remember to register with HMRC to collect taxes and National Insurance from your employees.